-What is the point of life?
 Most people try to ignore this question for as long as possible because it scares them.

 It crushes their willpower to take action and dig deeper to find the answer.

-However, those who have goals, people who want to evolve, be better each day, they understand the principles the Universe is structured around.
+However, those with goals, people who want to evolve, and be better each day, understand the principles the Universe is structured around.

-I’m here to tell you what life is all about.
+I’m here to tell you what life is all about

-There are enough success stories out there so that we can clearly define what success looks like.
+There are enough success stories out there, so we can clearly define what success looks like.

 To stop you from wondering whether there’s an answer to this question or not, as well as to bring an end to the constant struggle of finding the point of life, here are some things to keep in mind to make sure you live meaningfully.